DrLex0/quake-frogbots/README.md

 No promises about dates or reaching these goals whatsoever.
 It is done when it's done.
 Obviously, if you want to jump in and help: fork and branch this repository, do your thing, and create a pull request.

 ### Not really planned, but who knows…
-- Make shootable doors even more universal, and extend to any shootable trigger.
-Bots should be able to open _any_ door or activate _any_ bridge on _any_ path they want to follow by shooting at a trigger, without having to tie it to specific goals/zones.
-The current `dm6_door` system is overly complicated.

 - Improve Frogbot functionality in non-Quakeworld engines.
 It is already possible to build and run a plain Quake `progs.dat` by setting the `QUAKE` preprocessor macro, but some things are broken.
 If you want to try this: remember to start a network game, or very weird things will happen when attempting to add a bot in single-player mode.
 However, one extra feature that the Quake build has, is that you can turn yourself into a bot through `impulse 123`, both in single-player and multiplayer.
 Try it!
 - Disable or reduce advanced tactics on lower bot skill levels.
 For instance, I shouldn't get a rocket accurately launched from a long distance in my face when turning around a corner on the very lowest skill levels.
 Bots also shouldn't do smart things on low smartness settings, like deliberately damaging themselves to be able to pick up armor such that other players cannot, and a level zero bot should have zero advance knowledge of when an item will spawn.